Jim Reeves: Britain and Ireland

-Reeves toured Britain and Ireland during 1963, between his tours of South Africa and Europe.
+Reeves toured Britain and Ireland during 1963, between his tours of South Africa and continental Europe.
 Reeves and the Blue Boys were in Ireland from May 30 to June 19, 1963, with a tour of US military bases from June 10 to 15, when they returned to Ireland.
 They performed in most counties in Ireland, though Reeves occasionally abbreviated performances because he was unhappy with the available pianos at concert venues.
 In a June 6, 1963 interview with Spotlight magazine, Reeves expressed his concerns about the tour schedule and the condition of the pianos, but said he was pleased with the audiences.